 Cheddar Gorge and Caves 01934 742343.

 Cheddar Village web site wishes to emphasise that visiting Cheddar Gorge is free of charge, it’s just a regular public road, but through a spectacular natural feature.
 There is no toll or ticket required to use the road.
 The high top of the Gorge is also accessible by public or permissive footpaths on both sides.
 If you use the gravel parking in the Upper Gorge (east of The Pinnacles) then parking is also free.
-You only need to pay if you want to park in the “marked out” Lower Gorge parking spaces or in car parks in the village, and you also have to pay on entry to visit the Caves and associated tourist attractions (your local supermarket and other voucher providers may offer discounts for the caves).
+You only need to pay if you want to park in the “marked out” parking spaces nearer the Caves or in the village, and you also have to pay on entry to visit the Caves and associated tourist attractions (your local supermarket and other voucher providers may offer discounts for the caves).
 Entry to the Cheese Company shop is also free, but there is a small charge to watch the cheese-making process.

 |PARKING in or near Gorge/Caves

 Parking in Cheddar is operated either by Sedgemoor District council or by Cheddar Caves and Gorge (Longleat).
 The main car parks are shown on the map.
-The Longleat-owned ones in the lower Gorge are intended for Caves visitors and can be expensive for a short stay but the upper Gorge is not warden-controlled.
+The Longleat-owned ones in the lower Gorge area are intended for Caves visitors and can be expensive for a short stay but the upper Gorge is not warden-controlled.
 Most main streets in the village are yellow-lined (double yellow in many cases), enforced by Somerset County Council wardens, with fines of £50 or more for illegal parking on yellow lines or in loading bays.
 Parking for pre-booked coaches is near the entrance to the caves.

 View Cheddar – car parking in a larger map